KristianJS/BifiltPH/README.txt

 This code was the basis for all the analysis carried out in the paper "A topological perspective on regimes in dynamical systems" by
-K. Strommen, M. Chantry, J. Dorrington and N. Otter (2020).
+K. Strommen, M. Chantry, J. Dorrington and N. Otter (2021).

       *** BASICS ***

-The main script is bifiltration.py, which loads a raw dataset, filters it by density, computes a bifiltration of homology, and then generates basic plots.
+The main script is bifiltration.py, which loads a raw dataset (with loader.py), filters it by density (with filter.py), computes a bifiltration of homology (with compute.py), and then generates basic plots (with plots.py).

-All output and figures automatically stored.
+All output and figures are automatically stored.
 There are optargs that are helpful when you run multiple times.
 Type

  > bifiltration.py -h

-for explanations of arguments.
+for explanations of arguments, or read the scripts themselves, which are annotated.

       *** HOW TO USE ***

 * Install the conda environment using the supplied yaml file: